rawanalex20/web-journal-app/README.md

 `node server.js`

 and on run localhost on the specified port.
-You can listen to a port on your own as long as it is similar to one you will run.
+You can configure server to listen to a port on your own as long as the same port is in the adress path in the browser.
 The console should show this message:
 `server running on port: <port-number>`